 If you cannot see your target and you have no GoTo mounts, you have to become fluent in the star hopping technique.

 Nothing keeps you from aiming your camera at a random direction in the sky.
 This is, in fact, how I took my first astro image, the one that opens this article.

 If you want to know what you have photographed, you can upload your final image on Astrometry for free.
-This process is called plate solving and will return you your image with annotations for all identified objects.
+This process is “plate solving”.
+It will return your image with annotations for all identified objects.

 It turned out I had photographed the Deneb/Sadr region in the Cygnus Constellation.
 The North America Nebula is visible near the star S7Cyg, below Deneb.

-This image is made out of 30 images taken on a fixed tripod using my old Olympus Zuiko OM 50 f/1.4 on OM-D EM 10 m43 camera.
+This image consists of 30 images taken on a fixed tripod using my old Olympus Zuiko OM 50 f/1.4 on OM-D EM 10 m43 camera.

 To focus on the stars, forget your autofocus.
 Also don’t trust the infinite mark on your lens.
 Instead, use your live view at high magnification and frame a bright star.

 The more you focus in, the smaller the star will become and more of the faintest stars will begin to come into view.
 Turn your focusing ring slowly back and forth to find the sweet spot.

 The problem is that every time you touch the camera, the image will blur due to camera shake.
 This makes the whole process a bit random.

 You can buy a Bahtinov mask, but I like DIY solutions when possible.
 Placing a kitchen sieve on the front of my lens will create diffraction spikes around the stars when the focus is good.